lemon24/reader/docs/internal.rst

 ============

-This part of the documentation covers the internal interfaces of *reader*, which is useful for plugins, or if you want to use low-level functionality without using :class:`~reader.Reader` itself.
+This part of the documentation covers the internal interfaces of *reader*, which are useful for plugins, or if you want to use low-level functionality without using :class:`~reader.Reader` itself.